Engage Summit: Behind the Scenes Guide

 Ok do I need to pack a bag for swag?

 The Engage swag is legendary- all you have to do is follow along on the Engage Instagram to see.
 Early on, it was suggested that I bring an empty overnight bag and tuck it into my suitcase, and that has served me well over the years.
 Others may bring a full empty suitcase, but I’ve never necessarily seen a need to do so.

 If there is one question I get asked the most about Engage, it’s- “Do you really have to change your clothes several times a day?”

 Typically, the Engage team will introduce a series of dress codes for each event and admittedly, it’s easy to get wrapped up in finding the perfect outfit.
 In fact, my first year, I can’t even imagine how much I spent on Rent the Runway.

-With that being said, I will still admit that I’m quick to get one last-minute blow out before the flight, and then try to book something either on site or within walking distance.
+With that being said, I will still admit that I like to get one last-minute blow out before the flight, and then try to book something either on site or within walking distance.
 Engage is an all day and all-night sort of affair so if I schedule a couple of blow outs, that’s one less thing I need to be concerned about.
-Word to the wise- if your salon options are limited on site, book early so you don’t have to miss your chance later.
+Word to the wise: if your salon options are limited on site, book early so you don’t have to miss your chance later.

 Can I ship my Rent the Runway clothes to the property?

 Some attendees opt to utilize a rental service, such as Rent the Runway.
 From a practicality standpoint, it may make sense to send the items directly to the hotel.
 I’ve taken this route a handful of times with conferences but would caution you on the following: